Gandhara: End of geographical denotation

+Gandhara as a geographical term faded into obscurity after the Ghaznavid rule (1026–1186).
+The area was subsequently ruled by Islamic dynasties and states, starting with the Ghurid dynasty (786–1215), who started their invasion of the subcontinent in 1175.
+Thereafter the area was part of the mongol empire (1206–1368), the Mughal Empire (1526–1857), and the British Raj (1858–1947).
+Since 1947 it belongs to Pakistan.

 Culture

 Language

 Gandhara's language was a Prakrit or "Middle Indo-Aryan" dialect, usually called Gāndhārī.
 Under the Kushan Empire, Gāndhārī spread into adjoining regions of South and Central Asia.
 It used the Kharosthi script, which is derived from the Aramaic script, and it died out about in the 4th century CE.

 Linguistic evidence links some groups of the Dardic languages with Gandhari.
 The Kohistani languages, now all being displaced from their original homelands, were once more widespread in the region and most likely descend from the ancient dialects of the region of Gandhara.
 The last to disappear was Tirahi, still spoken some years ago in a few villages in the vicinity of Jalalabad in eastern Afghanistan, by descendants of migrants expelled from Tirah by the Afridi Pashtuns in the 19th century.
 Georg Morgenstierne claimed that Tirahi is "probably the remnant of a dialect group extending from Tirah through the Peshawar district into Swat and Dir".
 Nowadays, it must be entirely extinct and the region is now dominated by Iranian languages brought in by later immigrations, such as Pashto.
 Among the modern day Indo-Aryan languages still spoken today, Torwali shows the closest linguistic affinity possible to Niya, a dialect of Gāndhārī.